cloudspannerecosystem/omegatrade/README.md

 Go back to the frontend folder.

-Run `ng serve` in the **frontend** folder.
+Run `npm start` in the **frontend** folder.
 This will serve the whole application and it will start running in the URL `http://localhost:4200/`.

-Run `./node_modules/@angular/cli/bin/ng serve` in the  **frontend** folder, only if the above command does not work or if your system does not recognise `ng` command.

 ## 6. (Optional) Configure Google OAuth in Frontend